 A car engine is basically an internal combustion engine where power is generated through the expansion of high-temperature and high-pressure gases.
 A lot of heat is generated due to the combustion gas and the friction of mechanical parts.
-For sustained operation, these excess heat should be removed from the engine and kept at operating temperature.
+For sustained operation, this excess heat should be removed from the engine and kept at operating temperature.
 Here are the main cooling system parts and how they work:

 1. Water Pump

 The water pump is the heart of the cooling system which pumps the coolant through the system with the help of the radial impeller which is driven by a serpentine belt.
 The pump consists of an impeller, a pulley flange, and an O-ring.
 The impeller is driven by the engine drive belt through a pulley.
-The serpentine belt also drives the power steering pump, alternator and AC compressor.
+The serpentine belt also drives the power steering pump, alternator, and AC compressor.

 The radiator acts as a heat exchanger and is used to transfer the excess heat created by the engine into the atmosphere.
-The radiator consists of an inlet port, outlet port, a drain plug, and a radiator pressure cap.
+The radiator consists of an inlet port, an outlet port, a drain plug, and a radiator pressure cap.
 The pressure cap plays a vital role in the cooling system.
-Heating liquid inside a closed system always builds up pressure, so how to maintain the pressure?
+The heating liquid inside a closed system always builds up pressure, so how to maintain the pressure?

 Here comes the role of the radiator pressure cap.
-The radiator cap consists of a spring-loaded valve mechanism which will respond to higher pressure.
+The radiator cap consists of a spring-loaded valve mechanism that will respond to higher pressure.
 When the pressure inside reaches above 15 PSI, the pressure cap valve is activated and the coolant flows to the coolant tank until the pressure gets to a normal level.